Jako/Crosslinks/docs/usage.md

 Setting | Description | Default
 ------------|---------|--------
-debug | Log debug informations in the MODX error log. | No disabledAttributes | (Comma separated list) Crosslinks does not replace text inside of this HTML tag attributes. | No fullwords | Replace only full words of a crosslinks term in the resource content. | Yes sections | Replace Crosslinks links only in sections marked with `<!— CrosslinksStart -->` and `<!— CrosslinksEnd -->`.
+debug | Log debug informations in the MODX error log. | No disabledTags | (Comma separated list) Crosslinks does not replace text inside of this HTML tags. | No fullwords | Replace only full words of a crosslinks term in the resource content. | Yes sections | Replace Crosslinks links only in sections marked with `<!— CrosslinksStart -->` and `<!— CrosslinksEnd -->`.
 The section markers could be changed with the settings `crosslinks.sectionsStart` and `crosslinks.sectionsEnd`. | No sectionsEnd | Marker at the end of a section processed by Crosslinks.
 The restriction to marked sections can be activated in the setting `crosslinks.sections`. | No